HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 ### ImageSharp

 ImageSharp is a fully featured, fully managed, cross-platform, 2D graphics library.
 It is quite easy to implement.
-I had to fiddle a little bit, but it was not that hard.
+I had to fiddle a little bit, but it was not that difficult.

 ### Magick.NET